msabeeh01/Restaurant-Reservation-System/README.md

 ## Features
 ### Table Reservation:
 Users can reserve tables for a specific date and time, providing their name, email, phone number, and the number of guests.
 The system checks for availability and prevents double-booking.
+### Data Caching:
+Backend uses Redis as a cache to improve data fetching times
 ## Technologies
 ### Frontend:
 The frontend of the application is built using Next.js, a powerful React framework that enables server-side rendering and generates static websites for React based web applications.